5 ways to load website images faster

 - A zoom image is shown when the user clicks to zoom into the spin.
 As only 1 image is downloaded, it's OK to make it a big image to show close-up detail.
 Try using 1500px or even 2000px.

-The Sirv CDN caches your images on servers in 20 locations around the world, ready for delivery to your users.
-Your images are automatically served from the closest server to your user, thereby reducing the latency of each request traveling across the internet.
+Our CDN caches your images on servers in 24 locations around the world, ready for fast delivery to your visitors.
+Your images are automatically served from the closest server to each user, thereby reducing the latency of each request traveling across the internet.

 All users benefit from an image CDN.
 The greatest improvements will be experienced by users in the west of North America, Asia, Australasia and South America.